khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 grid::convertX(grid::unit(1, "npc"), "mm")
 ```

-Now resize your Plots pane and run it again... you'll get a different result!
+Now resize your Plots pane and run it again--you'll get a different result!
 Similarly, if you run it in a clean subprocess via callr (as `devtools::check()` does), you'll also get a different result:

 ```r
 callr::r(\() grid::convertX(grid::unit(1, "npc"), "mm"))